Turbul3nce/Ducky-Scripts/README.md

 # README.md
-### DuckyScripts for Hak5 gear, such as the Bash Bunny and Rubber Ducky.
+### DuckyScripts for Hak5 gear.
+Rubber Ducky and Bash Bunny.
 #### *These scripts are a result of invividual and ethical research, and should only be used in authorized testing enviorments.

 ## Demonstration Video